top of page

 Guardians of the Galaxy Season 1

-Spins out of the film, mixing the MCU aesthetic with comics lore mostly from Bendis' run.
-While the generic house art style & annoyingly juvenile Star-Lord hold it back, Rocket Raccoon's Jewish mother right out of Seinfeld is a thing of beauty.
+It spins out of the film, mixing the MCU aesthetic with comics lore mostly from Bendis' terrible run.
+While the generic house art style and annoyingly juvenile Star-Lord hold it back, Rocket Raccoon's Jewish mother right out of Seinfeld is a thing of beauty.

 Premiere: Aug 1, 2015